dylankirby/dylankirby.github.io/about.md

 * Grafana
 * Influx DB

-### More Information

-In my free time I'm passionate about health and fitness, cooking, baking, and exploring the beautiful province of BC

 ### Contact me

-Passionate about mentorship and sponsorship? feel free to email me if you want to chat
+Passionate about mentorship and sponsorship?
+Feel free to email me if you want to chat

 [dylankirbydev@outlook.com](mailto:dylankirbydev@outlook.com)